georgepwall1991/CQRSPrototype/README.md

 ## 🏗 Architecture

-The solution is organized into the following projects:
+The solution is organized into the following folder structure:

+- **`src/`**: Contains the application source code.
   - **`CQRSSolution.Api`**: The entry point (REST API).
 Handles HTTP requests and dispatches commands/queries.
   - **`CQRSSolution.Application`**: Contains business logic, commands, queries, handlers, validators, and interfaces.
 Depends only on the Domain.
   - **`CQRSSolution.Domain`**: The core of the solution.
 Contains entities, value objects, enums, and domain events.
 No external dependencies.
   - **`CQRSSolution.Infrastructure`**: Implements interfaces defined in Application.
 Handles data access (EF Core), messaging (Azure Service Bus), and background processing.
   - **`CQRSSolution.OutboxProcessor.AzureFunctions`**: A separate Azure Functions project for processing the Outbox table in a serverless environment.
+- **`tests/`**: Contains the test projects.
+  - **`CQRSSolution.UnitTests`**: Unit tests for domain and application logic.
+  - **`CQRSSolution.IntegrationTests`**: End-to-end integration tests using `WebApplicationFactory`.

 ## 🛠 Technologies